Pedestrian Accident Lawyer Lakeland, FL

 Any pedestrian injured in a car accident or truck accident should contact a lawyer from Moody Law to discuss the case.
 Injured victims could be eligible to file a claim and recover financial compensation.
 Call our Lakeland office to request a free consultation:

-Who is Liable for a Pedestrian's Injuries?
+Who Can Be Held Liable for a Pedestrian's Injuries?

 Various factors and parties may have contributed to the pedestrian's serious injury, which is why it can be a challenge to establish who is at fault.
 Some potentially liable parties for a pedestrian's injury may include: